Against throwaway culture

 Investing in our factories and reducing emissions

-The energy investment will start next year and is expected to be completed during 2026.
+The energy investment will be implemented gradually and is expected to be completed during 2026.
 The investment will cover the replacement of existing natural gas-powered furnaces with furnaces that are powered by renewable electricity and cutting-edge technology.
 With this investment, the glass factory will reduce its annual carbon dioxide emissions by 74 per cent by the end of 2026.
 Also the factory’s nitrogen oxide and fine particle emissions will be significantly reduced.
+In 2023, we have managed to reduce the factory’s carbon dioxide emissions by 19% compared to the previous year, due to the investment as well as other factors.

 The new furnaces will also reduce the energy consumption of the glass melting furnaces by 67%.
 The furnaces are responsible for most of the factory’s total energy consumption.

-The Iittala Glass Factory, founded in 1881, is the only glass factory still in operation in Finland.
+The Iittala glass factory, founded 1881, is the on ly glass factory still in operation in Finland.
 It employs around 200 people in Hämeenlinna.

 Renewable energy